bhavin2897/ckanext-related_resources/README.md

 You will get a message  `Upgrading DB: SUCCESS`.

 Later, check the database list of tables for the ckan user to see the table for the migrated/generated table.

+To Use the database Model in external plugins, import it as one module

+``from ckanext.related_resources.models.related_resources import RelatedResources ``

 ## Config settings

 None at present